 This recipe for apple pie is probably different than any you’ve tried in the past.
 It’s wheat and gluten free, and calls for no sugar.
 Technically it’s a clafoutis, but that sounds a little too pretentious for a pan of baked apples.

-- ½ teaspoon cinnamon plus more for garnish
+½ teaspoon ground cinnamon, plus more for garnish

 Preheat oven to 350 degrees F. Grease a 9-inch pie pan with coconut oil, then dust with blanched almond flour.